7 Essential Aspects of Durga Saptashati

 One must realize that Devi Shakti is the manifestation of all three supreme goddesses: Devi Saraswati, Laxmi Devi, and Goddess Parvati.
 In the form of Devi Saraswati, the mantra will grant wisdom, Vak Shakti or Speech, Knowledge, and spiritual insight.
 The power of Laxmi Devi will bless the chanter with wealth, prosperity, health, and family happiness.
 You should definitely watch our video, on Devi Laxmi, Embedded Below.

 Parvati Devi will bestow courage, bravery, and the power to oust disturbing people from one’s life.
-One will become wiser and develop the ability to discriminate between good and bad.

 If we look at the scientific benefits of the Durga Saptashati, you might be amazed!
 In our Vedic scriptures, sound waves or Dhvanis possess great importance.
 They directly affect our minds.
 The Durga Saptashati consists of Beejas and shlokas, all having higher vibrations.